Back to Living Real Change

 Step One: Focus on your breathing.

 Breathe in through your nose, slowly filling your stomach with air.
-When your stomach is full exhale, breathing out through your nose or your mouth and gently squeeze your stomach.
+When your stomach is full, exhale, breathe out through your nose or your mouth, and gently squeeze your stomach.

-“When you breathe in through your nose, you are able to take in more oxygen,” says Buttimer.
+“When you breathe in through your nose, you are able to take in more oxygen,” Buttimer says.
 “It also triggers a chemical in your nose that you don’t have in your mouth that will help you relax.”

 Imagine your breath moving in and out like the ocean tide.
 And cue into the sound of yourself breathing.